jbmokuz/pumpkin_spyce/README.md

 			raise NotAReallPizzaException()
 		self.toppings = toppings
 ```
 Wowzers!
-Thats a lot of pumpkin_spice!
+That's a lot of pumpkin_spice!

 Finally, Pumpkin Spyce ensures you don’t accidentally forget to add any spice to your classes.
 ```